mattlean/lean-js-app-starter/docs/debugging.md

 ### 1. Attach to Running App

 Use this option if you already have the Node.js app running in debug mode.
 You can start the Node.js app in debug mode using the `start:debug` `package.json` script.
-The Docker dev environment already uses this `package.json` script by default.
+The Docker dev environment already uses this `package.json` script by default, so use this option if you're using it.

 ### 2. Launch & Attach to App